Is learning a new language difficult and boring for you?

 2. Instant meaning with pronunciation

-Do you spend lots of time searching for the meaning of Google translators when you hear or see an unfamiliar word?
+Do you spend lots of time searching for the meaning of Google Translators when you hear or see an unfamiliar word?

 You are not alone; every learner does the same by using a translator or dictionary.
 Unfortunately, the entire process is lengthy and uninteresting.

-Not anymore, as Lingopie instant translation makes it easy.
-You can also see the subtitle you missed using the back and forward buttons or keyboard shortcuts to navigate it.
+Not anymore, as Lingopie instant translation makes it easy, you can also see the subtitle you missed using the back and forward buttons or keyboard shortcuts to navigate it.

 If you see any unknown words or phrases, you can click on them, and their meaning will pop up on flashcards in no time.
-You can also listen to the exact pronunciation by clicking on the audio icon.
+You can also listen to the exact pronunciation by clicking the audio icon.

 3. Control playback speed